 According to www.cci.health.wa.gov.au

 Many people experiencing the symptoms of anxiety can begin to wonder if there is something really wrong with them.
 One typical fear is that they might be going crazy.
-Unfortunately, the reactions and comments from other people such as, ‘just get yourself together are not very helpful.
+Unfortunately, the reactions and comments from other people such as, ‘just get yourself together’ are not very helpful.

-Although you might feel alone in your struggle against anxious moods, the reality is that many people experience these moods either from time to time or on a more regular basis.
+Although you might feel alone in your struggle against anxious moods, the reality is that many people experience these moods either from time to time, or on a more regular basis.
 In fact, it is estimated that 1 in every 5 experiences a significantly anxious mood at some time in their life.

 Feeling afraid is very much a part of the experience of being human.
 It occurs in response to realistically anticipated danger and therefore is a survival instinct.
 For example, if a ferocious animal confronted us it is likely that we would respond with fear.
 This response is important because it initiates a whole series of physical and behavioral changes that ultimately serve to protect us.
 In this example, when confronted by an animal, the feeling of fear would probably lead us to either run for our lives or become sufficiently ‘pumped up’ to physically defend ourselves.
-As you can see from this example, the experience of fear is part of the process of survival.
+As you can see from this example, the experience of fear is part of a process of survival.

 What Causes Anxiety?